A chemical imbalance in the brain occurs when a person has either too little or too much of certain neurotransmitters.

 Severe episodes of mania or depression can cause psychotic symptoms, such as delusions and hallucinations.

 People who have bipolar disorder can experience distinct changes in their mood and energy levels.
-They may have an increased risk of substance abuse and a higher incidence of certain medical conditions, such as:
+They may have an

 The exact cause of bipolar disorder remains unknown.
 Researchers believe that

 Many people experience occasional anxiety when they face significant life changes, problems at home, or important projects at work.